 Excepting Citizenship, criminal and civil convictions, the staff hired by Members shall not be subject to any labor laws governing hiring, hours, compensation, insurance, and collective bargaining.
-The staff hired by Members are at-will employees.
+The staff hired by

+Members are at-will employees.
 The House may adopt procedures for receiving complaints by staff against a Representative and administer sanctions according to its rules but may only deny a Representative of its vote in the Committee of the Whole upon expulsion.

 This prevents setting wage and hour conditions, requiring union representation, etc. that could threaten the independence of a Member.
+A Member could be denied the ability to participate in Subcommittees.

 The Governor General and Ministers may not discriminate in their delivery of information, and allocation of staff and resources in their Ministries for Members of the House and Senate.
 The ruling of the Speaker shall be final in a dispute in these matters, and the responsible Minister shall forfeit thirty days compensation for each violation.

 The Governor General's compensation is set by this Constitution, and his Ministers' compensation is capped at 50% of his.
 But this largess is limited to eight Ministers.
 Additional Ministers earn the standard House Member compensation.
 Having a proportional allocation of resources is fair and prevents the majority from abusing power in the operations of the House of Representatives.
-The Governor General cannot use control of the Ministries to be used as an end-around to the equality of resources devoted to each House Member.
+The Governor General cannot use control of the Ministries to be used as an end-around to the equality of resources devoted to each House Member or for Senators.